Embedding on Website

 2. Click Connect Facebook Page.

-3. Authenticate with Facebook and select the Page you want to connect.
+3. Sign in with Facebook and select the Page you want to connect.

 4. Grant the requested permissions (manage pages, send and receive messages).